hayeah/sike-react-course/flexbox/index.md

 There are four sections in this web page.
 You should make each section as tall and as wide as the screen.

-To make them easier to see, you could temporarily set their background to red:
+To make them easier to see while you are debugging, you could temporarily set their background to red:

 ```css
 .section {